Hayaalbaker/2024-25_GP_11/README.md

-# 🌍 Localize App - AI-powered Tourism Platform
+# 🌍 Localize

 **Welcome to Localize!**
-A mobile Android application designed to revolutionize tourism in Saudi Arabia, providing personalized travel recommendations and local guide matching through AI.
-This project is developed as part of the graduation and final-year university requirements for King Saud University
+A mobile Android app aimed to transform Saudi tourism using AI to provide tailored vacation ideas and match you with local guides.
+This project was created as part of the graduation and final-year university requirements for King Saud University.

 ---

 ## 🚀 Introduction

-Localize aims to enhance travel experiences by offering customized suggestions based on user preferences.
-Whether you enjoy exploring historical landmarks or modern attractions, our app ensures you immerse yourself in the culture, history, and unique flavors of each destination.
+**Localize** seeks to improve travel experiences by providing personalized recommendations based on user interests.
+Whether you love visiting ancient landmarks or modern attractions, our app will help you immerse yourself in each location's culture, history, and distinct cuisines.
-Aligned with Vision 2030, Localize supports Saudi Arabia’s thriving tourism sector by simplifying the discovery of hidden gems and making local expertise more accessible.
+Localize, which aligns with Vision 2030, contributes to Saudi Arabia's expanding tourism sector by making it easier to find hidden jewels and access local expertise.

 ---

 ## 🔧 Technologies Used

 - **Frontend:**
-- **Backend:**
+- **Backend:** Python
 - **Database:** MySQL
 - **AI Integration:**
 - **Development Environment:** VS Code with Android Studio Emulator